 There is still time to apply for full and part-time courses starting this term.

 You can apply online for all courses, simply click on the ‘Apply now’ button and fill in your details.
 Once you have submitted your application, you will receive an email from us acknowledging receipt.

 We encourage everyone to submit their application as quickly as possible.
 The sooner you apply, the sooner we can confirm your place.
-If you are still unsure about where you would like to study, rest assured that we will accept applications right up until November 2021.
+If you are still unsure about where you would like to study, rest assured that we will accept applications after courses have started, subject to places being available.

 Once you have submitted your application, you will receive an email from the Admissions team acknowledging receipt within five working days.

 If you have applied for a full-time course you will be offered a conditional place at Capel Manor College at the same time as application acknowledgement, within five working days.

 If you have applied for a part-time course, you will receive a decision on your application within 10 working days.